bonsai89/lidar-perception-pipeline/README.md

 ## What This Project Does

 Takes raw LiDAR point clouds (~184k points per frame) and produces classified, tracked objects (cars, pedestrians, bicyclists) with persistent IDs across 10 sequential frames.
+The pipeline is designed to reflect how real-world perception systems are built: modular, iterative, and robust to environmental variation.

 **Pipeline stages:**